Payday Loans: Beware of These Dangerous Loans

 Payday Loan Alternatives

 The best thing you can do to avoid having to rely on payday loans is to create a budget for covering your expenses.
-Cut out as many unnecessary spend and focus on adding money into an emergency savings fund that you can tap when cash is short.
-Even the loose change found around the house can be put into savings.
+Cut out as many unnecessary expenses as possible and focus on adding money into an emergency savings fund that you can tap when cash is short.
+Even the loose change found around the house can be put into savings and grow with interest over time.

 You could also consider a pawn shop loan.
 If you have jewelry, tools, electronics or other items of value, you can use that as collateral for a short-term pawn shop loan.
 You get cash for your item and you can still come back and repay the loan and get your item back, within a set time frame.
 The downside is that if you don't repay the loan, the pawn shop keeps your collateral.
 But, this is often a better alternative than getting an unsecured payday loan and being hit with exorbitant fees that lead to a dangerous debt spiral.